Chapter Four: Consent

 She let that land before continuing.
 "We're telling you now because later, when it's happening, it won't feel like a side effect.
 It will feel like clarity."

-The air in the room had grown heavier, as though the recycled oxygen had been quietly replaced with something denser.
+The air had grown heavier, as though something denser had quietly displaced the recycled oxygen.

 * * *

-Julian's fingers hovered over the touchscreen embedded in his armrest.
-A consent interface bloomed in soft blue: personalized risk models, probability bars sliding as he scrolled, clause after clause rendered in precise neutral language that had been drafted by people who understood the importance of precision where reassurance wasn't possible.
+A consent interface bloomed in soft blue on the touchscreen embedded in Julian's armrest: risk models, sliding probability bars, and clause after clause in precise language that offered no false reassurances.
 At the bottom, under GUARDIAN CONSENT: REQUIRED, his parents' names glowed.
 He read each clause slowly, hearing his mother's voice underneath the English text, the Spanish cadence she brought to anything that needed careful attention.

 The room filled with the soft sound of tapping and scrolling.